 Meeting the Paris Agreement requires a major transformation of the power sector.
 This will require significant annual expenditure into zero-carbon generation, electricity grids, and storage and flexibility, which will need to grow from the $1.1 trillion invested in 2022 to $2.4 trillion per year by 2050.

-Total investments in a zero-carbon power system, including zero-carbon generation, transmission, distribution and storage, grew from $686 billion in 2015 to $1.1 trillion in 2022.
-Investments in storage grew the fastest, at an average of 46% per year from 2015 to 2022.
+Total investments in a zero-carbon power system, including zero-carbon generation, transmission, distribution and storage, grew from $724 billion in 2015 to $1.3 trillion in 2024.
+There has especially been an increase since 2021: Investments in renewables grew from $470 billion in 2021 to $771 billion in 2024, while investments in storage grew fivefold from $11 billion in 2021 to $54 billion in 2024.
 The Energy Transitions Commission estimates that $2.4 trillion in investments will be needed per year between now and 2050, with $1.3 trillion going to zero-carbon generation, $0.9 trillion going to transmission and distribution, and $0.2 trillion going to storage and flexibility.

 Cost of capital for renewable energy projects